NewDefectus/newdefectus.github.io/games/mc-defectus/what-its-like.md

 In hindsight, there was one detail that remained from the SpakeMiner maps which I neglected to lose (or maybe just couldn't handle losing): the inclusion of music from the excellent [soundtrack](https://dualryan.bandcamp.com/album/the-beginners-guide-soundtrack) of [The Beginner's Guide](https://thebeginnersgui.de/), of which I was, and remain to this day, a huge fan (both the OST and the game itself).
 This map makes use of the track "Shutter," and I believe [*Focused Location*]({% link games/mc-spake/focused-location.md %}) used the track "Va" near the beginning.

-Also on the subject of The Beginner's Guide, *What It's Like* also lifts a design element directly from the game's third chapter for the corridors:
+On the subject of The Beginner's Guide, *What It's Like* also lifts a design element directly from the game's third chapter for the corridors:

 <img src="{{ image_dir }}/corridor-example.png" style="display: inline; width: 49%">
 <img src="{{ image_dir }}/corridor-example-tbg.png" style="display: inline; width: 49%">